Text by Piotr Bockowski

-A squatted sewage in North London called the Dungeons of Polymorphous Pan has been hosting Chronic Illness events for 7 years now, during which it formed a unique environment shaped by a mutagenic performance art method.
+A squatted sewage in North London called the Dungeons of Polymorphous Pan has been hosting Chronic Illness events for 7 years, forming a unique environment shaped by a mutagenic performance art method.
 The method, inspired by various biomedia, including the Internet or fungi, recognizes them as life processes breaking down and reassembling human and nonhuman bodies into complex ecologies.

 There is a radical nonhuman dimension to the performances of bodily mutations on the part of some Internet users.
-Chronic Illness performers examine those mutations as a way of probing various new possibilities of life in its corporeal and sexual dimensions.
+Chronic Illness performers examine those mutations to probe various new possibilities of life in its corporeal and sexual dimensions.
 With a view to this, Chronic Illness turns to fungi as a conceptual device, offering some crucial insights into the generativity of living matter.

-The practice of fungal fetishism is informed by the technological decomposition of human sexuality and the human body, as well as their mediations on the Internet.
+The practice of fungal fetishism is informed by the technological decomposition of human sexuality and the human body and their mediations on the Internet.
 Those mediations, actualized by performances of bodily mutations, serve as performative speculations about the nonsexual forms of human reproduction.

 Can post-Internet performances of bodily mutation be considered a form of bodily reproduction? – A reproduction via decomposition, offered here as a counterpoint to the industrial (‘capitalist’ or ‘communist’ alike) overproduction of sexual bodies, which causes global overpopulation and, ultimately, has a destructive impact on nonhuman life.
 ‘Fungosexuality’ serves as a name for this possibility of bodily reproduction via mutant performance instead of growing families.